Popcorn Venus: Part Two: The Twenties- Wet Dreams in a Dry Land

 Part two explores women in films of the 1920s, a time when women had recently gained the right to vote and slightly more freedom alongside it.
 Rosen paints a picture of the Flapper with dresses becoming shorter and looser and women beginning to live more independently.
 While hemlines became higher, Rosen writes that women still were not allowed to act on their sexual desires openly without consequence, and marriage was still the end goal.

 This part continues to discuss the Vamp character, who, according to the book, became slightly more developed (such as when played by Pola Negri) and less of a caricature.
 Leaning more towards the Femme Fatale trope, Rosen explains that film Vamps at the time used their sexuality for power over men.
 Rosen explains that to avoid breach of censorship rules at the time, sexual Vamp characters often suffered or died in their films as a warning against promiscuous behavior.

 Rosen emphasizes the importance of youth and beauty during the time, describing movies as their own form of a pageant.
 For Rosen, Chorus Girls emulate the beauty ideal- happy, youthful, flirty Flappers.
 Despite being the object of desire, Rosen notes that Chorus Girls of course still obeyed the moral laws.

-Author Eleanor Glyn was discussed in this part as a romance novel writer who also wrote for films.
+Author Eleanor Glyn was discussed in this part as an author of romance novels who also wrote for films.
 Rosen explains that she wrote a lot about adultery and even showed women in unhappy marriages, but loyalty always prevailed in the end.
 Then, Rosen discusses Ernst Lubitsch, who wrote a lot of comedies where women could be more sexual, however, she notes that it was played for laughs and so unrealistic that it was unrelatable.